Weyl time evolution operator in planar Bianchi-type-I universes: 4. Exact and Approximate Results

-We consider first three exactly solvable models as testing ground for eq.s (\ref{Gl35}), (\ref{Gl53}), (\ref{Gl54}) together with (\ref{Gl22}), (\ref{Gl18}), (\ref{Gl23}): massless fermions moving in the timelike hypersurface $x^3 = 0$ with general background (\ref{Gl27}), and in the second and third case moving in a conformally flat RW - ($\mu = \nu = 1/2$) and a stiff - fluid - background ($\mu = 1, \nu = 1/2$).
-The last example deals with massless fermions in the planar Kasner background ($\mu = 4/3, \nu = 2/3$) where an exact treatment is not feasible. \\
+We study first three exactly solvable models which serve as testing ground for eq.s (\ref{Gl35}), (\ref{Gl53}) - (\ref{Gl55}): massless fermions moving in hypersurfaces $x^3 =$ const. ($\delta$ arbitrary), in a fFLRW ($\delta = 1$) and in an anisotropic stiff-fluid background ($\delta = 1/2$).
+The fourth example with planar anisotropic Kasner background ($\delta = 1/4$) can only be solved approximately. \\